 im 18 nearly 19 and at the end of last year i toured round france for 4 weeks. it was very nice. im not sure what you mean by credit card touring i guess i did that in a way. i stayed at my aunties house in england and bought a road bike off of ebay. caught the train to were the bike was a rode it back to my aunties in liverpool. i found a nice bike shop who was willing to adapt and fit a rack to the lugless road bike id bought. be warned though it wasnt exactely cheap for the rack. by the time i bought the rack and bags and paid him for labour and adapter bits off of other things it was like 115quid for a rear rack and bags but i had to have them so yeah. bike only cost be 350 quid for an ultegra equiped trek (2005). i caught the train from liverpool to london then on the eurostar to paris. once i started riding i was really grateful of the triple crankset that i never was intentionally looking for. fitness wise before i left for england i was doing 30 to 40 km rides regularly (a few times a week until i got a proper job then just on the weekends (so the last 3 months i was in oz i only rode weekends)) i would also do the occasional 60 km ride maybe once a month if that but then i 2 months in england and europe off the bike before i went touring so yeah dunno if that really matters. in aus i would do my 60km in about 3 hours so i set myself goals each night of a town about 50 km away i would then book a cheap hotel (not many hostels when you get regional) of which i found many surprisingly (anywere from 30 to 60 euro the 60 euro one being an apartment with a private beach on the italian riviera between Nice and Genoa the 30 euro being pretty average as youd expect). much to my surprise these 50 km rides according to google took me like 5 hours or more every day.(i think they were much further i didnt have a speedo but i rode with a dutch guy for 1 day from nice to san remo which was meant to be just over 50 according to google but his speedo read closer to 65 70 at the end of the day). so i would definately recommend racking up the kms a few times a week at least. in terms of gear i had a few changes of clothes 2 sets of riding gear pair of normal shoes sleeping bag and a day pack plus stuff i collected along the way. i also had a digital slr in the pannier bags. anything the didnt fit in the actual panniers (quite alot) got put in the day pack and occy strapped ontop of the panniers which worked fairly well. i would certainly recommend the occy straps cos there were mega handy. although it didnt seem like alot of stuff to take it weighed a fair bit. the the point were i was probably a little back heavy and low sided on a wet diesely hairpin heading to a train station. the deisel contributed as much as the bad weight distribution but i think all the rear loading definitely didnt help. so maybe a small front rack and pannier would be goot for weight distribution purposes. erm i think thats all for now. you can do it pretty cheap. i would recommend a eurail pass if there valid in scandinavia and you plan on taking a few trains. although 400 ish seems a lot an individual ticket will cos 60euro on average for me . it was 60 euro from paris to geneva (sui) 60 euro from paris to amsterdam 60 euro from genoa to nice and 80 euro from nice to paris so it does add up and i was never planning to take trains so i didnt have a eurail pass. i talked to some people and went to amsterdam with some people with a eurail pass and they still had to pay a booking fee but that wasnt much they said most the time it was 10 euro but paris to amsterdam cost him 40 euro.

-i dunno if the prices will fluctuate cos of summer i was travelling in november december (which was cold i admit) i also got told bye the popular hostels that in summer you have to book accomodation at least a week in advance which will limit spontaneity of your trip if that applies for scandanavia (this hostel was in the south of france). spontaneity is really good though. i was never planning on going to nice i was gonna head from the alps across to the pyrennes but i got some showtime wether and the col's in the alps were getting snowed under so i met this canadian girl completely randomly who had just been to nice. i was comoplaining about the weather and she said i should head down there so i did and it was the best thing i did on that trip same with going to amsterdam. never planned but people in the hostel in paris were going and invited me so i went. its really good to go out on a limb so if you can find out more about acccomodation and how far in advance you have to book then that would certainly be good.
+i dunno if the prices will fluctuate cos of summer i was travelling in november december (which was cold i admit) i also got told bye the popular hostels that in summer you have to book accomodation at least a week in advance which will limit spontaneity of your trip if that applies for scandanavia (this hostel was in the south of france). spontaneity is really good though. i was never planning on going to nice i was gonna head from the alps across to the pyrennes but i got some !!
+BAN ME NOW FOR SWEARING !! wether and the col's in the alps were getting snowed under so i met this canadian girl completely randomly who had just been to nice. i was comoplaining about the weather and she said i should head down there so i did and it was the best thing i did on that trip same with going to amsterdam. never planned but people in the hostel in paris were going and invited me so i went. its really good to go out on a limb so if you can find out more about acccomodation and how far in advance you have to book then that would certainly be good.

 i think thats all